 Up in the attic, you may need to push insulation away to see if the stud cavities are open.
 If they are, seal them with unfaced fiberglass insulation (less than $1 a square foot) stuffed into plastic garbage bags; the bag is key to blocking airflow.

 Close large gaps with scraps of drywall or pieces of reflective foil insulation (less than $2 a square foot).
 Once you’ve covered the openings, smooth the insulation back into place.
-To see these repairs in action, consult Energy Star’s DIY guide to air sealing.

 #3 Close Gaps Around Flues and Chimneys